+where $\Omega$ and $\xi$ are the total number of sampling and the number of logical failure events, respectively.
+For this case the shaded interval $[p_{\text{low}},\,p_{\text{high}}]$ is defined as the region in which the likelihood falls to at most $1/10^{3}$ of its maximum value, i.e.

+In this simulation, we performed sampling until $\xi_i=10^4$ logical failures are detected or until $\Omega_i = 10^5$ attempts for each of $l = 10^{4}$ erasure instances.
+Hence the total number of sampling and the total number of logical failure events are

 ~\figref{fig:erasure_threshold} shows how the erasure error rate affects the logical failure rate of the surface code.
 Note that the codes with longer code distances require more repetitions of syndrome measurements, resulting in a higher erasure ratio at the end of the $d$ rounds.
 As a result, codes with longer code distances degrade more significantly.
 Due to the faster degradation of longer code distances, the plots for the higher erasure rates in ~\figref{fig:erasure_threshold} do not show the explicit threshold of the depolarizing error rate.
-In each plot of erasure error rate $p_{\textrm{e}} = 1\times 10^{-4}$, $1\times 10^{-3}$ and $1\times 10^{-2}$, there is a threshold-like cross point around $p_{\textrm{dep}}=1\times10^{-2}$, but not all curves pass through this cross point; it is pseudo-threshold.
+In each plot of erasure error rate $p_{\textrm{e}} = 1\times 10^{-4}$, $1\times 10^{-3}$ and $1\times 10^{-2}$, there is a threshold-like cross point around $p_{\textrm{dep}}=1\times10^{-2}$, but not all curves pass through this cross point; it is a pseudo-threshold.
 It suggests that surface codes can reduce the logical failure rate by increasing the code distance up to a certain length, but further increasing the code distance beyond that length does not effectively suppress logical failures.